sdclibbery/tradr/README.md

   x Basic drawing
-  x Make sure its not waiting for the iframes before rendering! x Display date/times better
+  x Make sure its not waiting for the iframes before rendering! x Display date/times better x Price and amount boxes have wrong values and are not explained on ETH trade page
 * Order tracking
  x Have a sqlite database
  x Write info on every order to it